Forwarding Packets Greedily on the Line: General lower bounds

-so the expected maximum flow time in \ALG's schedule will be at least this number.
-The optimal maximum flow time for the entire instance, however, is $3\nrpackets$ by giving preference to the long packets at router $1$ (thus ensuring there is no conflict between the long packets and the jam packets).
+The optimal maximum flow time for the entire instance is $3\nrpackets$, achieved by giving priority to the long packets at router $1$ and thereby avoiding any conflict between the long packets and the jam packets.
 Hence, $\ALG(I_h) \geq \frac65 \OPT(I_h)-b$.
 For $h$ large enough, this contradicts that \ALG is $(6/5-\eps)$-competitive. \end{proof}

 Next, we prove a lower bound of $4/3$ for randomized algorithms, using the same idea as in the proof of Theorem~\ref{thm:general-lower-rand}, using ``short'' and ``long'' packets iteratively to build up how much behind \OPT the randomized algorithm, \ALG, is on a specific router.
 The proof also reuses the idea of restricting \ALG to maintaining the goal competitive ratio during each iteration (since it is online), but allowing \OPT to perform worse than \ALG until the end where there are many ``jam'' packets.
+Unfortunately, this means that the lower bound we obtain for the competitive ratio does not immediately imply the same result for the online-bounded ratio, even though the lower bound of Theorem~\ref{GreedyLower} for \GREEDY immediately implies a lower bound for \GREEDY's online-bounded ratio.